JagsJulia/Jags.jl/README.md

 This version of the Jags.jl package assumes that:

 1. Jags is installed and the jags binary is on $PATH.
 The variable JAGS_HOME is currently initialized either from ~/.juliarc.jl or from an environment variable JAGS_HOME.
 JAGS_HOME currently only used in runtests.jl to disable attempting to run tests that need the Jags executable on $PATH.

-2. Mamba (see <https://github.com/brian-j-smith/Mamba.jl>) is installed.

-3. DataArrays (see <https://github.com/JuliaStats/DataArrays.jl>) is installed.

-4. On OSX, all Jags-j03-v0.2.0 examples check the environment variable JULIA_SVG_BROWSER to automatically display (in a browser) the simulation results (after creating .svg files), e.g. on my system I have exported JULIA_SVG_BROWSER="Google Chrome.app".
-For other platforms the final lines in the Examples/xxxx.jl files may need to be adjusted (or removed).
-In any case, on all platforms, both a .svg and a .pdf file will be created and left behind in the working directory.

-JAGS_HOME and JULIA_SVG_BROWSER can also be defined in ~/.juliarc.jl.

-This version of the package has primarily been tested on Mac OSX 10.10, Julia 0.3.3, Jags 3.4.0 and Mamba 0.4.3.
-A limited amount of testing has taken place on other platforms by other users of the package (see note 1 in the 'To Do' section below).

 To test and run the examples: